muir/nject/README.md

 Run() is used when ad-hoc injection is desired and performance is not critical.
 Run is appropriate when starting servers and running tests.
-It is not reccomended for http endpoint handlers.
+It is not recommended for http endpoint handlers.
 Run exectes the chain immediately.

 ### Identified by type